ibvhefe/azure_admin/README.md

 # Run powershell script as admin

-This derives from the azure admin project with one custom controller, which allows for this:
+This derives from the azure admin project with one custom controller, which allows for executing files from the repository.

 Azure yaml task example:
 ```